widencommerce/beanstream-php/README.md

 ### Authentication

 Beansteam defines separate API access passcodes for payment, profile and search requests.
-It is possible though to use same value for all of them, so one should either initialize seperate *\Beanstream\Messanger* instance for each request type or configure API passcodes in Beansteam merchant panel to be the same (see *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode).
+API Passcodes are configured via the Beanstream dashboard (See *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode) If you do not wish to use certain API features, you may leave that API Passcode blank in the $api_keys array.
+You can also initialize separate Beanstream\Gateway instances for each type of request.

 ### Billing Address Province